AMD Ryzen 5 Vs Ryzen 7: A Detailed Comparison

 Value Proposition

-AMD Ryzen 7 5825U, on the other hand, incurs a bit more, around $100-150.
-5825U-8 cores and 16 threads mean real performance likelihood of high multi-threaded performance; hence this makes it suitable for applications with higher needs like video editing, 3D rendering, and heavy multitasking.
-Yet, as with its general performance, the integrated Radeon Vega 8 graphics in the Ryzen 7 also deliver a slight advantage in terms of gaming performance, in terms of smooth gameplay and higher framerates in more demanding titles.
+AMD Ryzen 7 5825U costs $100–150 more.
+High multi-threaded performance is likely with 5825U-8 cores and 16 threads, making it suitable for video editing, 3D rendering, and heavy multitasking.
+As with its general performance, the Ryzen 7’s integrated Radeon Vega 8 graphics provide smooth gameplay and higher framerates in more demanding games.

 Of course, the best solution is to buy a mini PC with a Ryzen 7 CPU, which offers the best value for money.